 Ethics and Value Studies

 How does ethics connect with our lives, professional and otherwise?
 How are ethical actions possible in business, the hospital, or concerning the environment?
 What are the deeper issues underlying the subject of ethics itself?
-Ethics and Values Studies majors consider these issues, and others of practical and theoretical relevance to how we live our lives and interact with others.
-A novel and somewhat unique major, Ethics and Value Studies has been developed at Carroll as an interdisciplinary study, overseen by the Philosophy Department.
+Ethics and Values Studies minors consider these issues, and others of practical and theoretical relevance to how we live our lives and interact with others.
+A novel and somewhat unique minor, Ethics and Value Studies has been developed at Carroll as an interdisciplinary study, overseen by the Philosophy Department.
 Its emphasis is on the critical and in-depth study of ethics and morality, as well as the extended study of other areas that involve values as a standard of judgment, and affect our application of ethical judgments.